Help us improve your experience.

 root

-The predefined global parameters are declared in the junos.xsl file.
-You do not need to declare these parameters in a script in order to use them.
-Access the value of the global parameters in a script by prefixing the parameter name with the dollar sign ($), as shown in the following example:
+The junos.xsl file declares the predefined global parameters.
+Thus, you do not need to declare these parameters in your script in order to use them.
+Access the value of the global parameters in a script by prefixing the parameter name with the dollar sign ($), as shown in the following examples:

 SLAX syntax: